Part 5. Information About Your Residence.

 Attention: There is one field for “county” and a different field for “country”.
 Do not confuse the two.
 For example, in New York City, the counties are Kings, The Bronx, Queens, New York and Richmond.

 - B. Current Mailing Address: The mailing address is where USCIS will send you the notice to appear for fingerprinting appointment (biometrics) and for the naturalization interview.
 If your mailing address is the same as your home address, write ‘SAME’.
 If it is different, write your mailing address.
 If you think you will be moving while your application is being processed, use the mailing address of a friend or relative.
 This is important because mail from USCIS will not be forwarded to your new address when you move.
 Not receiving your mail from USCIS may result in you missing your biometrics and interview appointment notices and having your application denied.
 If you use the mailing address of a friend or relative, in the “Care of” box write the name of the person who will be receiving the mail for you.
 If you are represented by an attorney, the attorney will also receive the notices mailed by USCIS.

 Part 5 – C.D.E. – Write your addresses starting with where you currently live (Part 5.1.A) and going backward.
-List every address where you have lived in the last five years including in other countries.
+List every address where you have lived in the last five years including in other countries (NOTE: Vacation homes you stayed at whether in the US or abroad do not need to be listed.
+They are not considered homes you have lived in for USCIS purposes.)
 Write in the “Dates of Residence From” field the date on which you moved to that address from the previous address.
 If you got your green card through marriage, expect USCIS to compare the addresses listed with those on joint taxes and bank accounts.
 If you do not know your additional four-digit zip code you may leave it blank or write “0000”.
 If you need additional space to list all your residences, attach a separate sheet of paper.
 Make sure to sign and date the sheet.